Image copied from Learn About Parkour: http://robertjrgraham.com/learn-about-parkour/

 2. Don’t slow down.
 As the deadline approaches increase the challenges.
 Torture your characters.

 3. Remind your readers of the Ticking Clock through the urgency the main character feels, not reminding the reader by relaying the countdown through the prose.

-NOT GOOD: Charlie tore down the sidewalks because he only had moments to meet his true love, according to the street soothsayer.
+NOT GOOD: Douglas tore down the sidewalks because he only had moments to meet his true love, according to the street soothsayer.